zeustamil/paulrhayes.com/source/_posts/css-modal-follow-up.md

 In conclusion, with JavaScript much of the mechanical new CSS can be dropped and with a slightly more complicated class toggle system we achieve cross browser support, without sacrificing that lovely hardware accelerated CSS animation.

 Still want that animation cross browser?
 I recommend looking into [Faruk Ateş’s Runloop jQuery plugin](http://farukat.es/journal/2011/02/514-new-creation-jquery-runloop-plugin) which gives you keyframed animations in any browser.

-In other news, I've tidied up the comments layout a little and added a short [books category](/category/bookshelf/) with a selection of books I highly recommend.